wp-plugins/graceful-pull-quotes/readme.txt

 Then activate it on your plugin management page.

 Finally, go to the Pull-Quotes settings panel, (under the "Appearance" tab), and select your options.
-This step is optional, as the program works pretty well right out of the box, but I recommend at least previewing the different quote styles.
+This step is optional, as the program works pretty well right out of the box, but you might want to at least previewing the different quote styles.

 == Usage ==